 - Your URLs are not readable.
 For example, the URL “www.urlexample.uk/articles/aaa/bbb.html” doesn’t indicate the location of the visitor on your website.

 - Your website URLs are not structured.
 For example, the URL “www.urlexample.com/XX3000” doesn’t indicate the XX3000 product category.
 By adding a section to the page, you can identify its category.

 - You have a single-page application (SPA), where a page has several internally-linked sections, but only one URL for the entire page.

 - Adding sections to your website requires adding code to the relevant web pages and should be done by a web developer.

 - Before creating an engagement for each section on your website, you’ll need a list of all the sections that exist on your site.
 Contact your web developer to get the list of sections.

-- Under Engagement Attributes click Visitor Journey and use the example code under sections.
+2. Under Engagement, Attributes click Visitor Journey and use the example code under sections.

-- Select section and type the names of the sections where you want the engagement to display.
+7. Select the section and type the names of the sections where you want the engagement to display.
 Remember you can tag as many sections as you want to one entry point and if you want exact matches, you will need to use quotes.